[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

-When it comes to cybersecurity stocks, the cream of the corp is Palo Alto Networks (NYSE:PANW).
+When it comes to cybersecurity stocks, the cream of the crop is Palo Alto Networks (NYSE:PANW).

 “Another day, another hack, another reason to buy a cybersecurity stock” could just as easily read “another day, another hack, another reason to buy Palo Alto Networks stock.”
 In other words, Palo Alto Networks is so big and so good at what it does that the company may as well be a substitute for the entire cybersecurity space.

-This dominance has manifested itself in a long and steady track record of 20%-plus revenue growth and healthy operating margin expansion, the sum of which has powered a 350% rally in PANW stock over the past five years.
+This dominance has manifested itself in a long and steady track record of 20%-plus revenue growth and healthy operating margin expansion, the sum of which has powered an almost 150% rally in PANW stock over the past five years.

-While Palo Alto Networks may be the cream of the corp in this industry, Fortinet Inc (NASDAQ:FTNT) isn’t too far behind.
+While Palo Alto Networks may be the cream of the crop in this industry, Fortinet (NASDAQ:FTNT) isn’t too far behind.

-This is another really big, really strong cybersecurity company that has a strong track record of 20%-plus revenue growth and strong share price gains.
-Over the past five years, FTNT is up 300%.
+This is another really big, really strong cybersecurity company that has a strong track record of around 20% revenue growth and strong share price gains.
+Over the past five years, FTNT is up well over 200%.

-Revenue growth isn’t slowing at all (up 21% last quarter), implying that despite increased competition, Fortinet continues to ride secular tailwinds in cybersecurity to 20%-plus revenue growth.
+Revenue growth isn’t slowing at all, implying that despite increased competition, Fortinet continues to ride secular tailwinds in cybersecurity to around 20% revenue growth.
 Thus, so long as cybersecurity tailwinds remain strong, FTNT stock should do well.

 Check Point (CHKP)